digitalfondue/stampo/docs/include/04-directory-structure.md

 ## Content directory

-All your content that must be processed must be put in the `content` directory.
+All the content that must be processed should be put in the `content` directory.

 ```
 .